Dodge Muscle Took Over Woodward Avenue and It Sounded Oh so Sweet

 One of the highlights of the day was witnessing reality-TV star and owner of Gas Monkey Garage Richard Rawlings put on a smoke show at the wheel of a new Dodge Challenger Hellcat, right up until the moment when he lost control of the 707-horsepower monster and crashed it against a concrete barrier.
 The loved-or-hated celebrity was competing against NHRA superstar Leah Pritchett as part of the celebrity showdown that was ultimately won by former WWE wrestler Bill Goldberg.

-Seeing a Hellcat-swapped Toyota Prius beat a Dodge Demon at the quarter-mile was almost as comical as Rawlings little stunt, but witnessing a Duramax diesel-powered Silverado rocket down Woodward and beat seriously prepped muscle cars was by far one of the coolest things I've ever seen.
+Seeing a Hellcat-swapped Toyota Prius beat a Dodge Demon at the 1/8-mile drag strip was almost as comical as Rawlings little stunt, but witnessing a Duramax diesel-powered Silverado rocket down Woodward and beat seriously prepped muscle cars was by far one of the coolest things I've ever seen.
 Well, actually, that honor might go to the flame-throwing trucks, which fired 40-foot-tall flames into the dead of night courtesy of their alcohol-burning contraptions.

 In all, the highlight of Roadkill Nights may have been what Dodge refers to as "Thrill Rides," where my son and I got to ride in a Charger Hellcat as a pro driver drifted around a skidpad until his rear tires shredded into tiny little pieces—quite literally.
 But there was also that moment when Goldberg picked up Dodge and SRT Head of Design Mark Trostle with one arm, put him on his back, and pretended like he was going to body-slam him.
 And I can't forget about the nitro-fueled dragsters and funny cars that blew people's hats (and eardrums) with their monstrous horsepower.
 In retrospect, there were too many awesome experiences to crown a single one as the coolest of them all.